 Early Octavitas (true meaning)

-Like many celebrations during the holiday season, this one had a religious origin.
+Like many other celebrations during the holiday season, this one also had a religious origin.
 It’s timeframe was originally a little different from the current one.

 The “Octavas“, as they were originally called, began following 3 days of commemorating each of the 3 “Reyes Magos”.
 It started with Gaspar on the very January 6th, then Melchor on the 7th, and Baltasar on the 8th.